LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In aiming mode, the same keys (and mouse) move the x-hair (aiming crosshair).
-Press 'KP_5' ('5' on keypad, if present) to wait, bracing for impact, which reduces any damage taken and prevents displacing by foes.
+Press 'KP_5' ('5' on keypad, if present) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
 Press 'C-KP_5' (the same key with Control) to wait 0.1 of a turn, without bracing.
 You displace enemies by running into them with Shift/Control or RMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.